kevinbalicot/megastores.js/README.md

 #### Events
  * `open` Called every time when connection with server is open
- * `close ` Called every time when client lose connection with server
+ * `close ` Called every time when client loses connection with server
  * `message` Called every time when server echanges with client

 ```